 Was I thin?
 Yes.
 Did I have real definition or muscle tone?
 Barely.
 I did pilates, yoga, some weight lifting but did the “low weight/high reps'” because I didn’t want to get “BULKY” (such a bad thought given to us women by magazines)

-The picture on the right is me about 6 months into only lifting weights.
 I cut out doing all forms of cardio and only did weight training.
 I did the “New Rules of Lifting for Women” workout program (you can buy the book here).
 What I quickly learned is my body changed more in those first few months of weight lifting than it ever did with my previous years of “going to the gym everyday and dieting”.
-I was also eating about 2200 calories a day of mostly high protein and high carb but also healthy fats and usually 6 meals per day.
+I was also eating about 2200 calories a day of mostly high protein and moderate carbs but also healthy fats and usually 6 meals per day.

 Do you notice a pattern here?
 All of the stuff you’ve been told all your life as a woman is a lie.
 You don’t have to starve.
 You don’t have to do exercises to “lengthen and tone” (you’ll never lengthen your body, it is what it is. exercise won’t make you taller ladies).